RookieOne/ruby-learning-databases/introduction-to-csvs.md

 "Kristopher Prosacco DDS,(687) 165-7038,Prince,487\nAndy Lakin,(565) 521-2561,Star Wars,201\nRuben Okuneva,(137) 848-3643,Prince,53\nMr.
 Haleigh Wyman,(797) 395-1377,Harry Potter,128\n ....
 ```

 Notice the values are separated by commas (remember CSV stands for Comma Separated Values).
 The other important part of this file might be hard to see at first.
 Look through the output for `\n`s.

 Computers deal with compact streams of data meaning they don't care about whitespace or readability.
 Remember computer's used to read data from large tapes.
 That is a good metaphor to use when thinking about how a computer reads data.
 You can also think of it as a stream.
 In fact the term `stream` is used in many languages to refer to reading a file.

 If you have a stream of characters, how would you know what is a space versus when to display the data on a new line?
-For computers, they made a character, `\n`, that tells the computer to go to a new line.
+For computers, they made up a new character, `\n`, that tells the computer to go to a new line.

 So, if you had a file that contained: